flaviuscode/flaviuscode.github.io/sanctions_references.md

 Caesar added to the existing sanctions on Syria that began in 1979 and have expanded since then.

+It contains the nuclear option of

 Beyond Syria

+### What comes after Caesar?

 A lesson on policymaking, Caeasr illustrates the process through which interest groups can ensure the passage of unrelated laws into an ominbus bill that must pass.